-The condensed balance sheet as of March 31, 2004 and the condensed statements of operations and cash flows for the three months ended March 31, 2004 and 2003 have been prepared by the Company in accordance with accounting principles generally accepted in the United States and have not been audited.
-Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the financial position at March 31, 2004 and the results of operations and cash flows for the three months ended March 31, 2004 and 2003.
-Preparing financial statements requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, revenues and expenses.
+The condensed balance sheet as of March 31, 2005, the condensed statements of operations for the three months ended March 31, 2005 and 2004, and the statements of cash flows for the three months ended March 31, 2005 and 2004 have been prepared by the Company in accordance with accounting principles generally accepted in the United States and have not been audited.
+Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the financial position at March 31, 2005, the results of operations for the three months ended March 31, 2005 and 2004, and cash flows for the three months ended March 31, 2005 and 2004.
+There were no adjustments other than normal recurring adjustments.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements.
 Examples include accrued clinical and preclinical expenses.
-Actual results may differ from these estimates.
+Actual results could differ from those estimates.

-These condensed financial statements should be read in conjunction with the financial statements for the year ended December 31, 2003 and the notes thereto included in the Company's 2003 Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
-The condensed balance sheet as of December 31, 2003 has been prepared from the audited financial statements included in the previously mentioned Annual Report.
+These condensed financial statements should be read in conjunction with the financial statements for the year ended December 31, 2004 and the notes thereto included in the Company's 2004 Annual Report on Form 10-K. Interim operating results are not necessarily indicative of operating results for the full year.
+The condensed balance sheet as of December 31, 2004 has been derived from the audited financial statements included in the previously mentioned Annual Report.